Hurt In A Car Crash? The Ultimate Guide to Car Accident Injury

 Auto insurance is mandatory in Illinois.
 Almost everyone driving has it.

 That means that in almost every car accident case or claim, an insurance company is ultimately the one spending money and paying bills when someone gets hurt.
 (Well, that’s the way it is supposed to work, anyway).
 These include medical bills, time off work, car repairs, all of it.
-When someone is insured, the insurance companies is supoposed to pay all of the ‘damages’ that result from the crash.
+When someone is insured, the insurance companies is supposed to pay all of the ‘damages’ that result from the crash.

 The thing is that they DON’T WANT TO PAY!